-As described above, each of Messrs.
-Craig, Kubis, Schmidtlein, and Zuidema have entered into employment or severance agreements with us.
-We have not entered into an employment or severance agreement with Mr. Sechrist.
+As we describe above, each of Messrs.
+Craig, Schmidtlein, Sechrist, and Shaffer have entered into employment or severance agreements with us.
 Under the conditions described below, each of these agreements provides for certain payments upon a termination of employment or change of control.
 We describe these payments below.
+Mr. Zuidema was not a party to an employment or severance agreement with us as of March 31, 2014 because his employment agreement terminated in accordance with its terms on September 21, 2013, his 65th birthday.